mjelks/javascript/angularjs.md

 # PART 4: Routing

-	- Routing Overview
+	## Routing Overview
 	- marry view with controller
 	- important in SPAs in general
 	- history / navigation management
 	- relies on ngRoute module (separate script)
 	- routes configured using $routeProvider (AngularJS built-in)
 	- routes configured by :
 		angular.module.config()
 		$routeProvider injected dynamically

 - Referencing the ngRoute Module
 	- Add a <script> tag that loads angular-route.js script
 		- right after loading angular.js
 	- reference ngRoute in your module
 		- var demoApp = angular.module('demoApp', ['ngRoute'])

 - Configuring Routes
 	- use routeProvider object to associate route with view/controller

 - Using the ng-view Directive

 - Summary
 	- built-in support for routing
 	- routes associate view w/ controller
 	- NEED TO reference the ngRoute module (not built-in to core)
 	- $routeProvider injected into angular.module.config()
 	- route parameters are key (similar to rails design)

 # PART 5: Factories and Services

-	- Overview
+	## Overview
 	- shared code across controllers
 	- built directly into AngularJS Framework
 	- injected into a Controller

-	- Factory and Service Overview
+	## Factory and Service Overview
 	- AngularJS includes several built-in factories/services
 	- singletons
 		- Ajax calls
 		- business rules
 		- calculations
 		- data sharing between controllers
 	- can create your own using the Module approach
 	- built-ins: (services)
 		- $http
 		- $timeout
 		- $window
 		- $location
 		- $q (async processes)
 		- $rootScope
 		- $interval (repeating type timer)
 		- $filter
 		- $log

-	- Creating a Factory
+	## Creating a Factory
 - define reusable tasks
 - share code between controllers
 - create and return a custom object
 - created using the module.factory() function
 - can be injected into other components
 - can have dependencies

-	- Creating a Service
+	## Creating a Service
 - similar to a factory as far as functionality
 - represents the returned object as opposed to a custom object like in a factory
 - created using the module.service() function
 - can be injected into other components
 - factory == custom object
 - service == function IS the object

-	- Defining Application Values
+	## Defining Application Values
 - value
 	- a value can be created by module.value(key, value)
 	- can't be injected into the config
 - constants
 	- a constant can be created by using module.constant(key, value)
 	- CAN be injected into the config (earlier in the lifecycle)

-	- Making AJAX Calls from a Factory/Service
+	## Making AJAX Calls from a Factory/Service
 - $http
 	- provided out of the box
 	- provides Ajax functionality
 	- uses XmlHttpRequest object
 	- async
 	- supports multiple HTTP verbs
-		$http makes async call
+- $http makes async call
 	- relies on on $q service's deferred / promise API
 	- access data by calling then() or success()/error()

 # PART 6: UI and Animation
 	- Enhancing the UI with Bootstrap